Chester: Rugby Union

 Chester Rugby Club (union) plays in the English National League 2 North, having been promoted in 2012.
-It won the EDF Energy Intermediate Cup in the 2007–08 season and has also won the Cheshire Cup several times.
+It won the EDF Energy Intermediate Cup in the 2007–08 season and the Cheshire Cup several times.

 Watersports on the River Dee

-The River Dee is home to rowing clubs, notably Grosvenor Rowing Club and Royal Chester Rowing Club, as well as two school clubs, The King's School Chester Rowing Club and Queen's Park High Rowing Club.
+The River Dee is home to Grosvenor Rowing Club, Royal Chester Rowing Club and the University of Chester Rowing Club, and two school clubs, The King's School Chester Rowing Club and Queen's Park High Rowing Club.
+According to the rowing historian Tim Koch, the city's annual rowing regatta dates back to at least 1814, making it older than The Boat Race (1829) and Henley Royal Regatta (1839), although the regatta claims to date back even further to 1733.
+Other annual rowing events include the Chester Long Distance Sculls and the Dee Autumn Head in autumn, and the North of England Head in March.
 The weir is used by a number of local canoe and kayak clubs.
-Each July the Chester Raft Race is held on the River Dee in aid of charity.
+Each July, the Chester Raft Race is held on the River Dee in aid of charity.

 Horseracing

 Chester Racecourse hosts several flat race meetings from the spring to the autumn.
 The races take place within view of the City walls and attract tens of thousands of visitors.
-The May meeting includes several nationally significant races such as the Chester Vase, which is recognised as a trial for The Derby.
+The May meeting includes several nationally significant races, such as the Chester Vase, which is recognised as a trial for The Derby.

 Other sports

-There is a successful hockey club, Chester HC, who play at the County Officers' Club on Plas Newton Lane, a Handball team Deva Handball Club, who boast to be the largest handball team in the country.
-Deva handball club play in National league 1 of handball, and also an American Football team, the Chester Romans, part of the British American Football League.
+A successful hockey club, Chester H.C., plays at the County Officers' Club on Plas Newton Lane, and a handball team, Deva Handball Club, boasts of being the largest handball team in the country.
+Deva's handball club plays in National League 1 of handball.
+There is also an American football team, the Chester Romans, part of the British American Football League.

 Chester Golf Club is near the banks of the Dee, and there are numerous private golf courses near the city, as well as a 9-hole municipal course at Westminster Park.

-The Northgate Arena is the city's main leisure centre, there are smaller sports centres in Christleton and Upton.
+The Northgate Arena is the city's main leisure centre; smaller sports centres are in Christleton and Upton.
 The Victorian City Baths are in the city centre.